What Is Logotherapy?

-Viktor Frankl, the psychiatrist that developed the therapy, believed that humans are motivated by the need to find meaning in their lives and that those experiencing challenges may live in an existential vacuum.
+Viktor Frankl, is the psychiatrist who developed logotherapy.
+Frankl believed that humans are motivated by the need to find meaning in their lives and that those experiencing challenges may live in an existential vacuum.

 Viktor Frankl was a psychiatrist who studied medicine and psychiatry at a Vienna medical school.
 He primarily focused on helping patients find meaning in their lives through responsible action and spirituality, which went on to be the core concepts of logotherapy, his primary contribution of psychotherapy to the realm of psychology.
 Viktor Frankl believed that many challenges in life come from an existential vacuum, where people do not have meaning, purpose, or direction in their lives.
 He hypothesized that this lack of meaning would lead to apathy, boredom, emptiness, or depression.

-Frankl had nearly finished his work on logotherapy when he was arrested by Nazi forces and imprisoned in a concentration camp.
+Frankl had nearly finished his work when he was arrested by Nazi forces and imprisoned in a concentration camp.
 However, during this time, he observed the behavior of both the soldiers and fellow prisoners around him.
-He felt that many prisoners could find meaning in their traumatic moments.
+He felt that many prisoners despite the suffering they endured, could find meaning in their traumatic moments.

 Logotherapy now overlaps with many forms of modern trauma-informed therapy and how guilt and shame can impact individuals experiencing trauma.
 Frankl did not know that he was leading the way to research on treatment for trauma disorders, which helped many people find hope and healing after challenging experiences.